 Cash provided by financing activities for the year ended December 31, 2013 totaled approximately \$1.1 billion.
-This consisted primarily of us selling a 45% ownership interest in our Time Square Tower building in New York City, us issuing \$200 million of 5.25% Series B Cumulative Redeemable Preferred Stock, the issuance by our Operating Partnership of \$500 million aggregate principal amount of 3.125% senior unsecured notes due 2023 and the issuance by our Operating Partnership of \$700 million aggregate principal amount of 3.800% senior unsecured notes due 2024, partially offset by the redemption of our Operating Partnership's \$450 million 3.75% exchangeable senior notes due 2036, which were redeemable in May 2013, the redemption of Series Four Preferred Units, the payments of dividends and distributions to our shareholders and the unitholders of our Operating Partnership and the repayment of mortgage notes payable.
+This consisted primarily of us selling a 45% ownership interest in our Time Square Tower building in New York City, Boston Properties, Inc. issuing \$200 million of 5.25% Series B Cumulative Redeemable Preferred Stock (and contributed the proceeds to us in exchange for Series B Preferred Units), the issuance of \$500 million aggregate principal amount of our 3.125% senior unsecured notes due 2023 and the issuance of \$700 million aggregate principal amount of our 3.800% senior unsecured notes due 2024, partially offset by the redemption of \$450 million of our 3.75% exchangeable senior notes due 2036, which were redeemable in May 2013, the redemption of Series Four Preferred Units, the payments of distributions to our unitholders and the repayment of mortgage notes payable.
 Future debt payments are discussed below under the heading "Capitalization-Debt Financing."